Haricharan1212/Haricharan1212.github.io/_pages/about.md

 - *Theoretical Computer Science*, with a particular emphasis on algorithms and complexity
 - *The Future of Communication Systems*, including 5G and 6G technology

-I find great intellectual satisfaction in tackling challenging problems, whether they are engaging mathematical puzzles or intricate research questions.
+I find great intellectual satisfaction in *tackling challenging problems*, whether they are engaging mathematical puzzles or intricate research questions.

-I enjoy delivering engaging sessions, lectures and talks and am committed to connecting with audiences by sharing thought-provoking insights.